outsinre/outsinre.github.com/_posts/2016-05-06-cloudflare-https.md

 title: Enforce HTTPS to your site by Cloudflare
 ---

 >By default, GitHub takes HTTPS protocol to user/project pages i.e. *username.github.io*.
-However, for a custiomized domain GitHub page, HTTPS is unsupported.
+However, for a custiomized domain, HTTPS is unsupported.
 This post tells us to enforce HTTPS to GitHub page through free Cloudflare services.
-Mainly, we just need to tune a few settings on Clouflare and you domain registrar.
+Mainly, we just need to tune a few settings on Clouflare and your domain registrar.

 # Cloudflare

 [Cloudflare](www.cloudflare.com) offers us free DNS and CDN services whilist concentrating on customer security.
 Those who would like to enforce HTTPS to his sites could take advantage of those services.

 The detailed free services are listed below.
 To achieve HTTPS, only the first three is a must.

 1. [Free automatic HTTPS](https://blog.cloudflare.com/introducing-universal-ssl/) for your domain - no need to buy a certificate;
 2. [Page Rules](https://support.cloudflare.com/hc/en-us/articles/200168306-Is-there-a-tutorial-for-Page-Rules-) - custom settings and redirects for URL patterns;
 3. [HTTP Strict Transport Security (HSTS)](https://blog.cloudflare.com/enforce-web-policy-with-hypertext-strict-transport-security-hsts/) - protection from MITM attacks;